 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at February 11, 2018, SIR owned 61 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
+As at May 6, 2018, SIR owned 61 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
 The Concept Restaurants include Jack Astor's, Canyon Creek and Scaddabush.
-The Signature group of restaurants located in downtown Toronto include Reds Wine Tavern, Reds Midtown Tavern, Reds Square One, and the Loose Moose®.
-SIR also owns a Duke's Refresher® & Bar in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse®, in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
+The Signature group of restaurants include Reds Wine Tavern, Reds Midtown Tavern, Reds Square One, and the Loose Moose[®].
+SIR also owns a Duke's Refresher[®] & Bar in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse[®], in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of all its Canadian restaurants.
-As at February 11, 2018, 57 SIR Restaurants were included in Royalty Pooled Restaurants.
+As at May 6, 2018, 57 SIR Restaurants were included in Royalty Pooled Restaurants.